RuiQianSun/team7/README.md

 * Smoking Status: whether the individual smokes and to what extent

 Business Problem:
-We are a data science team working with Health Canada on stroke prevention.
-Our job is to recommend "which areas stroke preventation treatment should address" and "who should receive stroke prevention treatment".
+We are a data science team working on stroke prevention.
+Our job is to advise on "which factors significantly predict the occurence of stroke" and "who should receive stroke prevention treatment".

 Industry Context:
-The World Health Organization states that stroke is the second leading cause of death worldwide, responsible for ~11% of all deaths.
+In 2021 stroke was one of the top 5 leading causes of death in Canada, responsible for 37 deaths per 100,000 people.
 Being able to identify predictors of stroke plays a critical role in stroke prevention for the healthcare industry.

 1. Early Detection